rothanasoeurn/nginx-streaming-server/README.md

-# HLS Streaming Server
+# Test Stream HLS and Dash and Mp4 With Nginx

+## Configs

-Sample hls streaming server that stream video segment and stream from S3
+### Stream video from S3 and Local

+- Stream live
+- Stream MP4
+- Stream HLS and Dash
+- Stream MP4 as Segment

+## Script

+- Chunk video to segment with FFMPEG script